-\etitle{Physical Query Optimization.} LLMOpt~\cite{yao2025llmopt} tackles this by generating and selecting query plan candidates.
-Instead of heuristic search, it employs a fine-tuned LLM to produce multiple candidate plans, which are then evaluated by a fine-tuned LLM-based list-wise cost model to select the optimal query plan, replacing traditional Tree-CNN-based models.
-LLM-QO~\cite{tan2025llmqo} constructs the QInstruct dataset, which comprises structured prompts containing input queries, data statistics, instructions, and paired responses that sequentialize the query plan using a post-order traversal of the tree-structured execution plan, thereby aligning with bottom-up query execution semantics.
-The dataset includes both instruction data and preference data, and LLM-QO takes a step forward by applying direct preference optimization (DPO) after supervised fine-tuning to train the policy model, further improving its ability to generate more efficient execution plans.
+\etitle{Physical Query Optimization.} LLMOpt~\cite{yao2025llmopt} employs a fine-tuned LLM to generate multiple plan candidates and a separate LLM-based list-wise cost model to select the optimal query plan.
+LLM-QO~\cite{tan2025llmqo} constructs the QInstruct dataset, which sequentializes query plans, and applies DPO to train a policy model for generating more efficient execution plans.